• Skip to main content

 • The double pecan coating, which consists of pecan meal and coarsely chopped pecans, makes a lovely crust with the perfect crunch factor and adds amazing flavor.

-• It’s quick and easy, and even if you are a fan of dark meat like me, you will love it.
+• This pecan and chicken recipe with an optional honey mustard sauce is quick and easy, and even if you are a fan of dark meat like me, you will love it.

-• Pecan meal and coarsely chopped pecans – in the crust, add double pecan flavor and crunch to the crust.
+• Pecan meal and coarsely chopped pecans – add double pecan flavor and crunch to the crust.

-• Buttermilk – a quick soak adds flavor, and it tenderizes the meat and keeps it moist.
+• Buttermilk and egg – a quick soak adds flavor, tenderizes the meat and keeps it moist.

 • All-purpose flour – in the coating helps to seal in moisture.
 It forms the nut crust combined with the pecan meal, salt, pepper, and paprika.